c4tom/DreamDevBox/docs/custom-container/enable-varnish.rst

 Enable and configure Varnish
 ****************************

-This section will guide you through getting Varnish integrated into the Devilbox.
+This section will guide you through getting Varnish integrated into the DreamDevBox.

 As Varnish itself does not handle HTTPS, its Docker Compose override definition also defines an optional HAProxy that can be started and run in front of Varnish to provide HTTPS support and take